bcchagas/flux-lab/README.md

 The kustomize folder contains the two applications we will be deploying: nginx and podinfo.
 The nginx folder contains a Kubernetes Kustomize definition that references a Kubernetes manifest hosted on Github.
 The podinfo also contains a Kubernetes Kustomize definition but it references local Kubernetes manifests hosted within this same repo.

-We'll started by creating aKubernetes cluster and deploying the applications as is.
+We'll started by creating a Kubernetes cluster and deploying the applications as is.
 Next, we'll add Flux to watch the repository for changes and submit then to the cluster.

 ### Getting started